yashmulki/APHSProgrammingClub/notes/Constant, Variables, and Datatypes.md

-# Constatnts, Variables, and Datatypes
+# Constants, Variables, and Datatypes
 ---
 #### Made by Yash Trivedi